Murty Classical Library of India

 The Murty Classical Library of India began publishing classics of Indian literature in January 2015.
 The books, which are in dual-language format with the original language and English facing, are published by Harvard University Press.
-The Columbia University scholar, Sheldon Pollock, is the library's general editor.
-Pollock previously edited the Clay Sanskrit Library.
 The library was established through a $5.2 million gift from Rohan Murty, the son of Infosys co-founder N. R. Narayana Murthy and social worker and author Sudha Murty.
 The series will include translations from Bengali, Gujarati, Hindi, Kannada, Marathi, Punjabi, Sanskrit, Tamil, Telugu, Urdu, other Indian languages and Persian.
 It will include fiction, poetry, nonfiction, and religious texts from all Indian traditions including Buddhism and Islam.
 The projected 500 volumes, to be published over a century, have a corpus of thousands of volumes of classic Indian literature to draw on.

+Until 2022, Sheldon Pollock served as the general editor of the library.
+Pollock had previously edited the Clay Sanskrit Library.

 Inception

-Sheldon Pollock previously edited the Clay Sanskrit Library, whose funding had ended in 2008, and Pollock was searching for a new sponsor to continue the work in a wider format.
+Sheldon Pollock was searching for a sponsor to continue the work of Clay Sanskrit Library, whose funding had ended in 2008.
 Rohan Murty, as a PhD student in Computer Science at Harvard University, was taking courses in ancient Indian literature and philosophy from the Sanskrit Department and developed a deep interest in ancient Indian texts.
 The two were brought together by Gurcharan Das, leading to the establishment of the Murty Classical Library under the auspices of the Harvard University Press.